sirmurphalot/sirmurphalot.github.io/index.md

     </p>
     <p>
     <h3>Brief Bio</h3>
     I'm a born-and-raised Pittsburgh-er who traveled down south to pursue my dream of being a Statistics professor.
+When that dream changed, I headed westward.
 When I'm not thinking about math and coding, I'm swimming, dancing, and singing loudly in the shower.
     </p>
     <b>Erdös-Bacon Number</b>: 5
 </div>